tall-josh/highlighter-docs/content/docs/concepts/assessment-process.md

 This 3 step process is an assessment process carried out by Eastern Medical Clinic to discover what is wrong with their patients.

+### Phases in the development of an assessment process

+The development of an assessment process usually goes through the following phases:

+1. Investigate: where an enterprise initiates the digitisation of an assessment process, and works out whether it is worth carrying out the research and development activities.

+2. Evaluate: the enterprise carries out a series of research and development activities and evaluates how successful they are.
+The successful solution is carried forward into the next phase.

+3. Optimise: the enterprise integrates the solution into a broader assessment process and optimises the interactions between staff and Highlighter to achieve the best assessment outcome.

+4. Operate: the assessment process is run in production and carried out as a Business-As-Usual activity.

+Highlighter assists with organising the various research and development efforts by grouping Assessment Processes into Evaluate, Optimise and Operate processes.

 ## Assessments